-If you are anything like me you value eating healthy and moving daily.
-Maybe you have even adopted shopping around the outer circumference of the supermarket and are avoiding the middle aisles which are known to include the process foods such as pop tarts, potato chips, and frozen pizzas.
-If that is true of you, than great job!
+If you are anything like me, you value eating healthy and moving daily, or at least the idea of it!
+Maybe you have even adopted shopping around the outer circle of the supermarket and are avoiding the middle aisles which are known to include the processed foods such as pop tarts, potato chips, and frozen pizzas. (red alert!
+Stay away!!:) If that is true of you then…GREAT JOB!
 However, you may feel the nudge to take your healthy eating to the next level, and that can get a bit confusing and even overwhelming.
-Have you heard terms like: organic, grass-fed, and GMO free and just assumed that was good, but not been too sure what exactly those labels meant?
+Have you heard or seen terms like organic, grass-fed, and GMO-free and just weren’t too sure what exactly those labels actually mean

 A genetically modified organism (GMO) is an organism whose genetic material has been altered using genetic engineering techniques.
 Organisms that have been genetically modified include micro-organisms such as bacteria and yeast, insects, plants, fish, and mammals.
 GMOs are the source of genetically modified foods and are also widely used in scientific research and to produce goods other than food.
 The term GMO is very close to the technical legal term, ‘living modified organism’ defined in the Cartagena Protocol on Biosafety, which regulates international trade in living GMOs (specifically, “any living organism that possesses a novel combination of genetic material obtained through the use of modern biotechnology”). –wikipedia.com